 Now that you know what can cause it, you need to be aware of how you can force the smoke from happening.
 This is the trick that many veteran campers use when they create their fires, as a good campfire should not have any smoke to deal with at all.

 Learning how to prevent smoke from ever becoming a problem properly is an easy way to ensure that you won’t have to face the headache of dealing with them.
-We recommend that you ensure that these are the things you always consider when making a campfire.

 The wood you are using will heavily determine how much smoke you have from your campfire, with a large number of people thinking that wet wood will dry out in the fire.
 However, if you are using wood that is still a bit wet, there will be constant smoke, even with the hottest fire.

 To ensure that you are not getting constant smoke, you must use the driest wood you can find, ignite instantly instead of smoldering.
 Wet wood smolders for quite a while before actually burning, taking away heat from your fire and making large plumes of smoke.

 This is how many veterans ensure that they never have the problem of smoke, fire all the time, adding wood at the perfect time.
 When you add wood, as the fire is at its hottest, there is no chance for the wood to smoke or have trouble burning, creating a cozy fire.

 If you want your fire to be perfect, you need to ensure that you build a fire that burns hot the whole time, adding wood to confirm this.
 You can keep a small fire scorching by just adding smaller pieces of wood, ensuring that there is always something new to burn.